 On almost all jobs our minimum order is 10 books.
 This number allows us to defray labor costs enough to offer a competitive price on your prints.
-If you truly need less than 10 copies of your book please let us know by using our Contact form or by giving us a call.
-We are happy to produce whatever number you need, just know your cost per book will definitely go up significantly.
-The 10 book minimum does not always apply to custom orders.
+On hardcover orders, please expect a minimum run of 50 copies.
+The 10 book minimum also does not always apply to custom orders.
 If we need to use custom papers or sizes to produce your books we will most likely require a higher minimum order.

 Absolutely!
 The sizes available in our instant quote calculator are reflective of our standard sizes, and those which will be the most economical choices for your book.
 However each project is unique and if you feel you’d like to discuss a different size for your book, please fill out our Contact form or give us a call and let us know about your book.
 We are very happy to accommodate any book printing project that we can, and are able to provide just about any size imaginable.
 Please note most custom sizes will be slightly more expensive than our standard sizes, and may require a run size larger than is typical.